-Between each of the vertebrae is a 'disc'.
+Between each of your vertebrae is a disc.
 The discs are made of a tough fibrous outer layer and a softer gel-like inner part.
-The discs act like 'shock absorbers' and allow the spine to be flexible.
+The discs act like shock absorbers and allow your spine to be flexible.

 What are the types and causes of neck pain?

 Neck pain is common.
 About 2 in 3 people develop a bout of neck pain at some time in their lives.
 One survey done in the UK found that, of adults aged 45-75 years, about 1 in 4 women and about 1 in 5 men had current neck pain.

 Nonspecific neck pain

 This is the most common type.
 This is sometimes called 'simple' or 'mechanical' neck pain.
 Often the exact cause or origin of the pain is not known.
 It may include minor strains and sprains to muscles or ligaments in the neck.
 Bad posture may also be a contributing factor in some cases.
 For example, neck pain is more common in people who spend much of their working day at a desk, with a 'bent-forward' posture.

 This is most commonly due to an accident involving a vehicle, such as a car crash.
 It can cause neck pain.
 See separate leaflet called Whiplash Neck Sprain for more details.

 This is sometimes called 'wry neck'.
 A torticollis is a condition in which the head becomes twisted to one side and it is very painful to move the head back straight.
 The cause of acute primary torticollis is often not known.